usegalaxy-eu/website/docs/_posts/2017-12-30-hicexplorer.md

 helped researchers in understanding of mechanisms of gene regulation and genetic diseases.

-Today we released HiCExplorer 2.0 to provide an easy and user-friendly access to the analysis pipeline for Hi-C data.
+Today we released HiCExplorer 2.0 to provide an easy and user-friendly access to the analysis of Hi-C data.
 Starting with the mapping of the raw sequence data, creation of the contact matrices, the correction of contact matrices, to the computation of topological associated domains (TADs) and A/B compartments.
 A detailed quality report generated during the process, which, using the support of MultiQC, allows users to compare multiple Hi-C